-The accounting policies adopted are consistent with those of the previous financial year, except for the adoption the following new standards effective starting January 1, 2021.
+The accounting policies adopted are consistent with those of the previous financial year, except for the adoption the following new standards effective in 2022.
 The Company has not early adopted any standard, interpretation or amendment that has been issued but is not yet effective.
 Unless otherwise indicated, adoption of these new standards did not have an impact on the financial statements of the Company.